 Task 5.3 requires that where a complainant refuses to travel to a supervisor, or wait for one, personnel make all reasonable attempts to obtain specific information to assist in investigating the complaint (compliance standard: 90%).
-Of the 92 records in our dataset, we identified 12 instances in which the complainant "refused" interaction with a supervisor.
-In four of these cases, the complainants did not answer a contact or callback number provided; and since OPD personnel had no advance notice of the refusal prior to the attempted callback, we removed these incidents from consideration.
-In another case, a citizen complained to officers that he felt they were harassing him.
-The officers called their supervisor as required, but the complainant left the scene prior to the sergeant's arrival.
-In the remaining seven cases, the complainants terminated their calls without providing a means to re-contact them.
-Most of these were anonymous complaints called in on OPD telephone lines without automatic number identification (ANI).
+Of the 94 records in our dataset, we identified nine instances in which the complainant "refused" interaction with a supervisor.
+In one, a complaint that an officer failed to stop when his vehicle struck a cat, the complainant advised Communications that she would prefer to speak with IAD rather than wait for a field supervisor.
+OPD facilitated that contact.
+In another, a complainant, who was upset with the traffic citation she received, refused to wait for a supervisor to respond to the scene.
+Her identifying information was on the citation.
+In three instances, complainants failed to answer return telephone calls to the contact numbers they provided.
+In one of these cases, a complainant indicated that she was struck in the head with a baton during a protest.
+When she failed to answer a call-back, officers were dispatched to a hospital in an unsuccessful attempt to locate her.
+In the remaining four cases, the complainants terminated their calls without providing a means to re-contact them.
+These were anonymous complaints called in on OPD telephone lines without automatic number identification (ANI).
 OPD is in compliance with Task 5.3.